Key elements of Voter’s Choice Act Elections Model

-Starting 28 days before Election Day there would be at least one drop-off location for every 15,000 registered voters.
+Starting 28 days before Election Day, there is at least one drop-off location for every 15,000 registered voters.

 Drop-off locations must be secure, accessible to voters with disabilities, and located as near as possible to public transportation routes.

-Voter Education and Public Process for Adopting Vote Center Plans
+Voter Education and Public Process for Adopting Election Administration Plans

 Every county that adopts the Voter’s Choice Act model is required to draft and adopt a detailed plan through an open, public process.